brandon-m-booth/2023_continuous_annotations/README.md

 # Robust Ground Truth from Continuous Annotations
 This repository provides the figures, code, and results for the submitted publication:

 Brandon M. Booth, Shri S. Narayanan.
 "People Make Mistakes: Obtaining Accurate Ground Truth from Continuous Annotations of Subjective Constructs."
-Transactions on Affective Computing, 2023. [under review]
+Human Behavior and Emerging Technologies, 2023. [under review]

 ## Directories
 1. *figures* - Contains TeX (tikz), PNG, and [draw.io](https://app.diagrams.net/) formatted files used to generate figures in the paper